Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 HKCU\Software\AMD\ROCm\CurrentVersion
 ```

 This convenience pointer is also last-writer-wins and exists to support straightforward SDK dsicovery by tools and administrators.
+Uninstallation must also clean up the registry keys.

 ### Driver Compatibility and Preflight